-- Take your anastrozole tablets as prescribed once daily at the same time every day.
-You may take your medication before or during your meal with a large glass of water or juice.
-If you have difficulty tolerating it, for example if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
-Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if it has been less than 12 hours since the missed dose but do not double your next dose.
+- Take your letrozole tablets as prescribed once daily at the same time every day.
+You may take your pills before or during your meal with a large glass of water or juice.
+If you have difficulty tolerating them, for example, if they cause a stomach ache, take them while you eat. - Tablets must be taken whole.
+Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember but do not double the next dose.
 However, try to take your pills at the same time every day and in the same way (either with or without food).